We’re effective, & much loved for it, whilst successfully improving the social economy.

 We’re closer to internal recruitment people than external recruitment consultants.
 You can trust us to deliver.
 We’re reliable, good at what we do and we have a 98% successful placement rate.
 We help people make changes to their lives, help them break bad employment cycles and get into work that’s right for them.
 We’re delivering on something which is beneficial to everyone and socially responsible.

 TIM STREET, Internship Manager

-Nick joined Adopt an Intern in February 2017 as a marketing lead.
+Nick joined Adopt an Intern in February 2017 as Marketing & Communications Lead.

-A marketing graduate from Edinburgh Napier University with a undergraduate degree in History, Nick left the world of managing speciality coffee brands to follow a new career path.
+A marketing graduate from Edinburgh Napier University with an undergraduate degree in History, Nick left the world of managing speciality coffee brands to follow a new career path.
 After a successful internship through AAI with the Scottish Business Network, and some freelance consultancy work, Nick brought his passion for marketing messages and developing relationships to the team.

 Gemma joined AAI in July 2016 as a Business Development Intern.
 A recent graduate from the University of Glasgow with an Accountancy degree, Gemma has two years of experience working as part of a student-run international development charity.